0 minutes read

 HR can identify any health issues and identify hazardous situations according to the data that these IoT devices can provide.
 For instance, some wearables can pinpoint specific locations of sick employees and establish a map of safety and pre-authorized zones.
 IoT technologies can also help make the workplace safer, improving efficiency and productivity.

 Another way IoT is helping improve employee experience is by offering the option for remote work.
 While the "work from home" trend has soared in popularity during the pandemic, it continues to be popular, with more and more companies giving employees the freedom and flexibility to work anywhere.
-Furthermore, IoT has helped make team collaboration quicker and more reliable, thanks to apps and video conferencing tools.
+Furthermore, IoT has helped make team collaboration quicker and more reliable, thanks to apps, video and animation video conferencing tools.

 IoT empowers employees to take control of their work lives and have a healthy work-life balance.
 More and more employees are now working from the comfort of their homes with the help of IoT devices to stay connected and collaborate with their teams at the office.
 These tools allow them to make decisions based on previous actions and carry out duties without a command, cutting the time out of the typical workday by allowing employees to remain connected, thanks to innovative communication methods.